What Celtic Heroes & Heroines can teach modern leaders?

 What’s most interesting, however, is Fionn’s behaviour in the subsequent years.
-He is propelled to lead a band of warriors but bears the burden of immense knowledge with a marked levity.
-It’s actually not wisdom but creativity and ingenuity that FIonn received the most accolade for.
+He is propelled to lead a band of warriors and bears this burden of immense knowledge with a marked levity.
+It’s actually not wisdom but his creativity and ingenuity that Fionn received the most accolades for.
 For example, we learn that he dressed up as a baby on at least one occasion to trick a certain giant at a Causeway.
-In fact, it was this willingness to play the fool that both characterises Fiona and gives us an insight for modern leaders.
-It seems that Fionn was as humble as he was wise; humble enough to risk improvising when as situation called for.
+In fact, it was this willingness to 'play the fool' that both characterises Fionn and gives us an insight for modern leaders.
+It seems that being as humble as he was wise, Fiona could risk improvising when a situation called for.
 More than ego or self-confidence, this requires immense self-trust.
-Fionn’s greatest asset was not knowledge but a more effective “intellectual integrity”.
+Fionn’s greatest asset was not knowledge but the even more effective “intellectual integrity”.

 The ‘Children of Lir’ and a “Transformational Leader”

 Self-trust, such as Fionn’s, is less than an approach and more a state of mind.
 However, one of our most beautiful myths shows that leaders “become” leaders as a result of suffering more so than good fortune.
 Ireland in pre-Christian times was really a land of mini kingdoms.
 Our next leadership team is a family of monarchs – three brothers and a sister.
 Not the easiest combination to unite at the best of times and these have an added challenge.
 They come under